 George Panagis, Pitt-Greensburg A&S ’20

-An aspiring surgeon from Greensburg, Pa., Panagis majored in biological science and makes time in his schedule to serve as an emergency medicine technician (EMT), a mentor through Big Brothers Big Sisters and a research assistant in stem cell and regenerative medicine in Pitt’s Department of Plastic Surgery.
+An aspiring surgeon from Greensburg, Pennsylvania, Panagis majored in biological science and makes time in his schedule to serve as an emergency medicine technician (EMT), a mentor through Big Brothers Big Sisters and a research assistant in stem cell and regenerative medicine in Pitt’s Department of Plastic Surgery.

 Inspiration: With a grandfather as a physicist and a father as an engineer, he was taught from an early age to find beauty in science.
 But when he became a certified EMT during his senior year of high school, Panagis was enlightened to the beautiful human side of science and the gift of being able to help people in medical need.